 Downtime is a necessary part of rest and recovery.
 It keeps you going and allows you to be your best self.
-Without downtime, you may start to feel more like a shell of your former self, a corn husk of a human being, if you will.
-Any parent can relate to this feeling, especially new parents, because there’s just so little time to relax.
-When you’re both not feeling like your best selves, it’s more difficult to be present in the marriage.
+Without downtime, you may feel more like a shell of your former self, a corn husk of a human being.

 You become more financially savvy

 Many parents find it rewarding to spend money on fulfilling their kids’ needs instead of buying trivial things like they used to (before they had kids).
-Increasing financial responsibility acts as a motivator for budgeting and being more on top of your money spending habits.
-Being more financially savvy is a positive change for a marriage to go through.
+Increasing financial responsibility acts as a motivator for budgeting and being more on top of your money-spending habits.
+Being more financially savvy is a positive change for a marriage.

 You share the joy

-Through all of the changes that marriages go through after having children, sharing the joy is one of the most rewarding.
-Watching your kids explore all of the wonders this world has to offer gives you a new perspective on life, and their existence gives you a better appreciation for what you and your spouse can create.
+Through all of the changes that marriages go through after having children, sharing joy is one of the most rewarding.
+Watching your kids explore all of the wonders this world offers gives you a new perspective on life, and their existence gives you a better appreciation for what you and your spouse can create.